William Lindsay (III), son of David (I) (d.a.1241)

 William appears to have become involved in the Stewart family lands and interests in the west of Scotland:

-probably the William Lindsay who witnessed a 1230 charter of Alexander II to Paisley Abbey (1/7/167), alongside a David of Lindsey, probably David Lindsay of Barnweill.
-This is unlikely to be David (II), again because he was a major baron and this is the last spot on the witness list.
+probably the William Lindsay who witnessed a 1230 charter of Alexander II to Paisley Abbey (1/7/164), alongside a David Lindsay (II).

 Scots Peerage would assign these to a William, brother of David (I) and Walter (III), but there is no clear evidence for such a person ever having existed, and these seem to fit well with William (III), for whom we do have independent evidence.
 SP says that this William was a steward to the Stewart family, but offers no citations or references, and I presume this is based on a later oral tradition.